• BRAND WORK

 Comedian Jeff Greenspan shares behind-the-scenes stories from viral pranks he’s pulled on corporate crooks, privacy creeps, and other modern messes.

-Deviant Acts mixes stand-up that roasts advertising, media, and pop culture with footage from art and activism stunts like The Tourist Lanes (called “brilliant” by New York Magazine) and the covert installation of The Snowden Statue (featured by Rachel Maddow).
+Deviant Acts mixes stand-up that roasts media, advertising, and pop culture with footage from art and activism stunts like The Tourist Lanes (called “brilliant” by New York Magazine) and the covert installation of The Snowden Statue (featured by Rachel Maddow).

 You’ll leave laughing, thinking, and maybe plotting schemes of your own.